 During the simulation carried out by the AAIB, the aircraft’s performance was assessed following an engine failure immediately prior to V1, with the pilot making a decision by V1 to either abandon or continue the takeoff.
 In the simulator, the aircraft was able to stop in the runway remaining following a decision to abandon the takeoff, but was unable to climb away safely following a decision to continue the takeoff.

-An example FMC N1 LIMIT page not showing the data used in this incident
+An example FMC N1 LIMIT page from the report (not showing the data used in this incident)

 Erroneous FMC entries of OAT

 As a result of previous events involving erroneous OAT entries during FMC programming, Boeing published a Flight Crew Operations Manual Bulletin in December 2014.
 This document discussed three events where incorrect values for OAT had been entered into, and accepted by, the FMC.
 In two of these cases, the incorrect OAT had been sent to the FMC via datalink, but in the third case the crew made a manual entry error.
 The bulletin stated: